 Welcome to Southside!

-Our residents train with faculty with over 100 years of combined teaching experience in graduate medical education.
-A number of our teaching faculty are also fellowship trained in specialties like pediatric emergency medicine, critical care, emergency ultrasound, EMS, and medical simulation.
+Our residents train with faculty with decades of combined teaching experience in graduate medical education.
+A number of our teaching faculty are also fellowship trained in specialties like pediatric emergency medicine, critical care, emergency ultrasound, EMS, hyperbaric medicine, and medical simulation.